 And you should but you should know WHY first.

 Sadly, there isn’t an ‘enable SEO’ button on your website.
 Nothing in life is that easy and if someone says it is (and they suggest all it takes is a plugin) run for the fucking hills.
 This is a long-winded way of saying, there isn’t just one thing to do.

 So let’s av a look at some of the different types of SEO shall we.

-This baby is so important it gets its own subcategory.
+This baby is so important it gets its own category.

 When I’m not thinking of Michael Fassbender in that scene from Shame, content SEO is always on my mind – it’s my thang.
 Content is also pretty broad, and it literally refers to anything you dump on your site pages.
 So, video, images, and text.
 It’s all about optimising your content for some Uptown Top Ranking (thank you Anthea & Donna for that reference).
 And how do we do that?
 We create engaging, brilliant, compelling, on-brand content for your desired humans to consume.

-I’m a copywriter but I have my fingers in a few SEO pies.
-One of those pies is the on-page pie.
+As a content writer, I have my fingers in a few SEO pies but my main pie is the on-page pie.